mkevac/MarkoDownloadBot/README.md

 # Marko Download Bot

-This is a Telegram bot that received URL to a video for popular sites like Instagram, TikTok, YouTubem, etc. and responds with a downloaded video.
+This is a Telegram bot that receives URL to a video for popular sites like Instagram, TikTok, YouTube, etc. and responds with a downloaded video.
 It is convenient for sharing content with your friends and family.

 ![GIF](MarkoDownloadBot.gif)